Eudemian Ethics: Overview

 Book VII is concerning friendship, discussed in greater length and detail in the Nicomachean Ethics than it is here.
 Book VIII discusses the epistemological aspect of virtue, which as Rackham notes is treated in Book I section 9 of Nicomachean Ethics, and also discusses good luck.
 Then there is a section concerning kalokagathia, the beautiful and good nobility of a gentleman, a virtue which implies all the moral virtues as well as good fortune.
 This has no parallel in the Nicomachean Ethics.
 And then finally there is some discussion of speculative wisdom or "theoria".

+Although Nicomachean Ethics is better known than Eudemian Ethics today, German philologist Dieter Harlfinger suggested that in fact Eudemian Ethics were the common book transmitted in early days.
+This opinion is also supported by British philosopher Anthony Kenny, that the complete eight-book of Eudemian Ethics was the standard text on Aristotelian ethics for over four hundred years until the time of Aspasius, Aristotle commentator in the first half of second century AD.